tarektarho/StandBy/README.md

 ## Using Angularjs and Bootstrap  and it's Only FrontEnd Now The BackEnd is not implemented yet(Working on it)

-Here is An DEMO https://tarektarho.github.io/StandBySolution/
+Here is An Live DEMO!!  https://tarektarho.github.io/StandBy/